Gerald E. (Jerry) Patton

 Jerry Patton, now retired and living in California, was second tenor in the Voice of Prophecy King's Heralds quartet for 15 years (1967-1982) and the Heralds quartet for 22 years (1982-2004).
 A fan of the King's Heralds from his earliest years, he joined them at the age of 29, following graduation from Union College.

-Born in Cedaredge, Colorado, Patton grew up in a family where music was an important part of life.
+Born in Cedaredge, Colorado, on July 27, 1938, Patton grew up in a family where music was an important part of life.
 His father, who owned a coal mine, formed a quartet that assisted in advertising the business.
 They began singing in the local Adventist church and when Jerry was three years old, started to include him, placing him on an apple box between his father and mother so that he could be seen.

 In those early years he listened to records of the King's Heralds and sought to emulate them, viewing them as heroes.
 Whenever he had an opportunity to hear them perform live, he would be there, making himself known.
 One of his dreams through those years was to someday become a member of the quartet.
 Jerry Dill, bass in the quartet, used to jokingly tell him when they would meet that "all he would have to do is hit Bob Edwards over the head and he could take his place."